openhatch/in-person-event-handbook/index.rst

 their events so they can reach people who use that site.

 If you do use Meetup.com, the Python Software Foundation will reimburse you for your yearly Meetup.com account fees.
-See a sample grant application (forthcoming) on how to get that.
+Just send an email to the PSF requesting that money; see the :ref:`sample grant application <sample-grants-meetup>` for what to say when requesting it.
+Also note that it looks good for me (Asheesh), the author of this document, when you request that money.
+So please do!

 ..
     General tips on finding attendees